nikosrossolatos/surge-client/README.md

 #Surge-client

-Surge is a lightweight "framework" for SockJS, providing an API on top of it, adding extra features.
-If you come from socket.io like i did, you will find it easier to adjust with SockJS using Surge.
+Surge is a lightweight "framework" for SockJS, providing a Socket.io-like API on top of it, adding extra features out of the box.

 ##Inspiration